-The Wingfield Family Society’s four-fold mission is designed to preserve the Wingfield family ancestry and their contributions to Canada, Great Britain, Ireland and USA history through programs of:
+The Wingfield Family Society’s four-fold mission is designed to preserve the Wingfield family ancestry and their contributions to Australia, Canada, Great Britain, Ireland, New Zealand, South Africa and USA history through programs of:

 Education is central to the Wingfield Family Society mission.
-The key components in our educational endeavors are as follows:
+The key components in our educational endeavours are as follows:

 The Society’s members receive a newsletter four times a year.
-This professionally-designed publication includes information about Society’s activities and programs, informative articles about Wingfield contributions in history and its historic sites in England, Ireland and the United States.
+This professionally-designed publication includes information about Society’s activities and programs, informative articles about Wingfield contributions in history and its historic sites in Australia, Canada, England, Ireland, New Zealand, South Africa and the United States.

 The development of strong ties with ancestral villages and towns and descendants located in England and Ireland are important part of the Society’s mission since its inception.

 Approximately every three to five years the Society sponsors a trip to England for its members and guests.
 The group visits the ancestral villages and towns of Wingfield ancestors and other historic sites with ties to the Wingfield family.
 Close ties have also developed with various residents of these ancestral villages and other historic sites and various other Wingfield descendants located in England.

 Annually, a Society Officer, Director and/or representative attends the Wingfield Sculls rowing race held on the River Thames in London, England on the 4 ¼ miles Championship Course from Putney to Mortlake.
 The single sculls race was founded on 10 August 1830, at the instigation of Henry Colsell Wingfield of Westminster.
 On 25 October 2007, the Wingfield Family Society had the honor to present to the Wingfield Sculls Committee the Woman’s Wingfield Sculls Trophy, which was funded by contributions by the members of the Society.
 This year mark the 179th annual Wingfield Sculls and 13th Women’s Wingfield Sculls.